 There's a place for you here

-St. Mark's Lutheran Church (ELCA) is an urban, welcoming, and vibrant congregation in the San Marco/Miramar neighborhoods of south Jacksonville.
+St. Mark's Lutheran Church (ELCA) is an urban, welcoming, and vibrant congregation in the San Marco/Miramar neighborhoods (Google map) of south Jacksonville.
 We are known for our social outreach and our attention to liturgical worship and music.

 We are a proud member of the Evangelical Lutheran Church in America (ELCA), a church that shares a living, daring confidence in God's grace.
 Liberated by our faith, we embrace you as a whole person—questions, complexities, and all.
 Learn more about us here.